Prasanna-icefire/Pluto_Wrapper/README.md

 Usage :

 The Pluto.py has the class with which we need to create drone Object.
-Look into the example script at plutoControl.py and replicate the same.
+Look into the example script and replicate the same.
 The script arms the drone and keeps it spinning for 5 seconds before disarming.

 In the script, my_pluto is the object created.